flutter/website/src/release/breaking-changes/insert-content-text-input-client.md

 ## Migration guide

-If you previously implemented the `TextInputClient` interface, you must override `insertContent` to either support rich content insertion or provide an empty implementation.
+If you implemented the `TextInputClient` interface earlier, override `insertContent` to either support rich content insertion or provide an empty implementation.

 To migrate, implement `insertContent`.